qasidd/tdl/README.md

 # To-Do List (TDL)

 A CRUD web application with a Spring Boot backend and a Bootstrap-based frontend.
-The database comprises of two tables called Tasks and Assignees, as well as an intermediary table named Tasks_Assignees, created to handle the many-to-many relationship between Items and Orders.
+The database comprises of two tables called Tasks and Assignees, as well as an intermediary table named Tasks_Assignees, created to handle the many-to-many relationship between Tasks and Assignees.

 ## Getting Started